avalcarcel9/mimosa/README.md

 -   `PD` volume of class `nifti`.
 If not available use `NULL`.
 -   `tissue` is a logical value that determines whether the brain mask is a full brain mask or tissue mask (excludes CSF), should be `FALSE` unless you provide the tissue mask as the brain\_mask object
 -   `gold_standard` gold standard lesion segmentation mask of class `nifti`
--   `normalize` is a logical value that determines whether to perform z-score normalization of the image over the brain mask, should be `TRUE` unless you train model using an alternative normalization or provide normalized images
+-   -   `normalize` by default is 'no' will not normalize images.
+To normalize images use inputs 'Z' for z-score normalization slices vector of desired slices to train on, for WhiteStripe use 'WS'

 -   `cand_mask` is `NULL` to use candidate mask procedure proposed with method or a `nifti` object to be used as the candidate mask
 -   `slices` vector of desired slices to train on, if `NULL` then train over the entire brain mask
 -   `orientation` string value telling which orientation the training slices are specified in, can take the values of "axial","coronal", and "sagittal",